-Stay nearby at Round Barn Lodge, featuring country style décor.
-Unwind and relax with a glass of wine next to the waterfall.
+Stay nearby at Round Barn Lodge, featuring rustic décor and eco-friendly amenities.
 Or, if the whole family is tagging along, rent out Aldebaran Farm, which was the home of Wright’s uncle, James Lloyd-Jones, and renovated by Wright’s architect son-in-law William Wesley Peters.

 Completed in 1921, this four-story warehouse is probably the most notable commission Wright took on in his hometown.
 Once a storage place for sugar, flour, coffee, tobacco and other commodities, today it houses a gift shop, small theater and exhibit of large murals illustrating Wright’s architectural work.

 The warehouse is notable because it’s one of the few major public buildings he designed around that time that was actually built, and it’s his best remaining example of sculptural ornamentation.
 Visit on Sundays for a tour and learn more about this interesting construction.
 After your visit, enjoy a bite to eat together at Mellem’s Fish House.

 Extend your stay and be even more immersed in Wright’s style by booking these lodgings with ties to the famous architect.